-D.3.1 Introduction to Setting Up the Customer Data Model Based on FlexCDM .
-373 D.3.2 Managing Contacts and Companies Using the Admin Tool .374
+D.3.1 Introduction to Setting Up the Customer Data Model 210 D 3.2 Managing Contacts and Companies Using the Admin Tool 211

-D.3.1 Introduction to Setting Up the Customer Data Model Based on FlexCDM
+D.3.1 Introduction to Setting Up the Customer Data Model

-With FlexCDM various customer data models can be implemented.
-Please refer to section Introduction to FlexCDM for a detailed introduction.
+You can implement various customer data models.
+Please refer to section Introduction to Customer Data Models for a detailed introduction.
 To work with a new customer data model within a certain customer group (or in several customer groups), the following steps have to be performed: